AmitGDev/cpp-cmake-basic/.github/CI.md

 # GitHub CI Infrastructure

-This directory contains the GitHub Actions workflows and reusable composite actions that implement the project's CI/CD pipeline.
+This directory contains the GitHub Actions workflows and reusable composite actions that implement the project's CI pipeline.

 ## Architecture

-The CI/CD infrastructure follows a **Recipe Pattern**:
+The CI infrastructure follows a **Recipe Pattern**:

 * **Workflows** are recipes that define high-level, platform-agnostic orchestration.
 * **Composite Actions** are ingredients that encapsulate reusable implementation details.